Audi Q7 review - Practicality, comfort and boot space

 Legroom is acceptable in the middle row, but the use of space still isn’t as clever as in the Discovery.
 The transmission tunnel and bluff dash mean it feels less roomy up front than the Land Rover.

 The third row is designed primarily for children, but smaller adults can squeeze in there for shorter journeys, so long as the second row slides to its forwardmost position.
 To make access to the third row easier, the second row seats fold and tip forwards.
 When you don’t need the third row, simply push a button on the inside of the boot and these seats fold flush into the load floor.
-Every passenger seat inside the Q7 features Isofix mounting points as standard.
+The plug-in hybrid is only a five-seater due to where the batteries are mounted.
+Every passenger seat inside the Q7 features ISOFIX mounting points as standard.

 With all seven seats in place, the big Audi offers 295 litres of boot space – about the same as a Ford Fiesta – accessed via a standard powered tailgate.
 The Volvo XC90 beats it, with 451 litres on offer with all seven seats in use.
 However, the Audi expands to 770 litres when you collapse the third row and, with the second row down as well, there’s a massive 1,955 litres to play with – nearly 100 litres more than in the Volvo XC90.
 There are also useful options such as a powered luggage compartment cover, soft-close doors and a heated windscreen.